 It is the responsibility of the consultant to demonstrate commitment to strictly adhere to ISPR Safeguarding Policy for Preventing Sexual Exploitation, Abuse, and Harassment.
-The consultant has the responsibility to ensure that any persons hired, used, or consulted during the process are made familiar with the policy and commit to abide by it during the execution of this work.
+The consultant is responsible for ensuring that any persons hired, used, or consulted during the process are familiar with the policy and commit to abide by it during the execution of this work.
 The consultant and associates must sign the policy prior to engagement in the assignment.

 11. REPORTING: